HCC: Your source for qualified employees -- from entry-level to seasoned professionals.

 - Career Information Series: Panel presentations or a singular virtual meeting to give students the opportunity to learn about your career field.

 To partner with us to help students “get there from here” please let us know which program(s) interest you.
 We will contact you as opportunities arise.

 HCC does not screen job applicants in any way.
 They may or may not be enrolled as HCC students.

 The Counseling and Career Services office at Howard Community College discourages students from entering into businesses that require paying a fee or buying products as a condition of employment or whose pay structure is based on a multilevel commission basis.
-Representatives of multilevel marketing companies are prohibited from recruiting students or promoting their business or products on campus (e.g., On-Campus Recruiting, Internship Fair, Job Fair) or via our online job database, HCC Job Connection.
+Representatives of multilevel marketing companies are prohibited from recruiting students or promoting their business or products on campus (e.g., On-Campus Recruiting, Internship Fair, Job Fair) or via our online job database, Handshake.